Sexually Transmitted Diseases

 The STD surveillance program collects demographic, clinical and lab related information on people diagnosed with STD in Texas.
 This information helps us understand the overall health of the STD affected population and is used to support STD prevention, program planning, and policy development.
 STD cases are reported to the Texas STD Surveillance program from a variety of sources, including hospitals, private physicians, public and private clinics, counseling and testing sites, laboratories, and insurance companies, and other case registries (e.g. TB registry, vital statistics registry).

-This webpage describes STD cases reported to the Texas Department of State Health Services Surveillance Program that were diagnosed through December 31, 2017, reported to the system by June 30, 2018.
-Data are presented by calendar year.
+This webpage describes STD cases reported to the Texas Department of State Health Services Surveillance Program that were diagnosed through January 1, 2010, reported to the system by December 31, 2020.
+Data are presented by diagnosis year.